Fronsipswu/qc-combo-dumper/README.md

 ```
 python 0xB826.py
 ```
 You will be asked to manually specify the DIAG port in the terminal. e.g. ```COM8``` on windows or ```/dev/ttyUSB0``` on Linux.
-From here, just follow the on-screen instructions and the output should be saved in the same directory as the .py script
+From here, just follow the on-screen instructions, and the output should be saved in the same directory as the .py script

 # Output